Nebula-Studios-Software/Blender-Render-UI/README.md

 This project provides a user-friendly interface for rendering Blender files using command line arguments.
 The application allows users to construct Blender command line commands through a graphical user interface (GUI) and monitor the rendering process with real-time feedback.

+## Important Note

+**The application is not yet signed, so you may get a warning from your antivirus software and Windows SmartScreen.
+You can safely ignore these warnings and run the application.**
+Please understand that signing the application costs a lot of money, and it is not feasible for us at the moment.

 ## Features

 - **Command Line Argument Builder**: Users can easily build and customize Blender command line arguments using the UI.